jknightdoeswork/swatchr/README.md

 ## Swapping Swatches
 Create a swatch for your project, eg) "MySwatch", and then use that swatch everywhere.
 Now make a backup of that swatch and create alternative swatches.
 Now use the Replace button on MySwatch to swap color palettes.

+## Selecting Materials
+Try the Legacy -> Diffuse material to get a pure, clean, low poly look.

 # Technical Details
 * Swatch.cs is a scriptable object that contains an array of colors.